-NC Choices Carolina Meat Conference, hosted by the North Carolina Agricultural Foundation, Inc., is a nationally recognized event, specifically focused on bringing together every part of the meat supply chain.
+NC Choices Carolina Meat Conference is a nationally recognized event, specifically focused on bringing together every part of the meat supply chain.
 Farmers, chefs, butchers, and industry leaders convene for two-days of unparalleled networking, hands-on training, and technical and business assistance.

 This conference supports a growing community committed to advancing market opportunities and increasing customer access to pasture-based meats.
 Attendees can expect more than twenty innovative class sessions on diverse topics, butchery demos, special technical tracks for professionals, and many opportunities for social networking.

 NC Choices, an initiative of the Center for Environmental Farming Systems in collaboration with NC Cooperative Extension, promotes sustainable food systems through the advancement of the local, niche and pasture-based meat supply chain in North Carolina.
 NC Choices provides information, technical assistance, educational programming and networking opportunities for farmers, extension agents, meat processors, buyers, distributors and consumers.

-The NC Choices Carolina Meat Conference is hosted by and fundraising activities operated under the auspices of The North Carolina Agricultural Foundation, Inc., a 501(c)3, non-profit, tax id 56-6049304.
+The NC Choices Carolina Meat Conference fundraising activities are operated under the auspices of The North Carolina Agricultural Foundation, Inc., a 501(c)3, non-profit, tax id 56-6049304.

 Women Working in the Meat Business

-NC Choices also founded Women Working in the Meat Business, or Women in Meat for short.
+NC Choices founded Women Working in the Meat Business in 2013, or Women in Meat for short.
 This conference originated in response to industry need, with the goal of supporting the growth of existing and emerging women-led meat businesses by tackling barriers women face in the meat industry.
 The conference offers targeted production-to-marketing training for women meat professionals.